Chuong06101997/Unit-Economics/README.md

 expense_crm = expense_mar[expense_mar['item'] == 'Salesforce']['amount'].sum()
 ```
 > The cost of the Marketing Software Expense is $1,700.
+> In March 2023, we extracted the Marketing Software Expense by filtering for the item "Salesforce", which totaled $5,950.
+This amount is included in the total marketing cost used to calculate the Customer Acquisition Cost (CAC).

 ### 1.2 Sales & Marketing Salaries
 ```